cmu-pasta/fray/docs/Operations.md

 lockManager.lockMonitor(o)
 synchronized (o) {
     // T2 part 1
-    lockManager.unlockMonitor(o);
+    // Calling `o.wait()` will release the monitor lock
+    // and we should also unlock the monitor lock here
+    // so that other threads can acquire the lock. lockManager.unlockMonitor(o);

     objectWaiters[o].add(Thread.currentThread());
     do {
         // We want to signal that this thread goes